What is 'this' in JavaScript?

 Did you find this article valuable?

-Support Skay by becoming a sponsor.
+Support Skay's Blog by becoming a sponsor.
 Any amount is appreciated!